How can you help the wildlife?

 - Buy wildlife and conservation DVD’s.
 Watch them often.
 Watch documentaries on TV, or websites like YouTube.
 Share what you have seen.
 We get caught up in so many repetitive activities in our daily lives that we often forget about the world around us.

 - Sensitise yourself.
 Make the natural world a part of your life.
-It takes effort to do this in a society that is rapidly desensitising you i.e. re-educate yourself in a world which forces you to believe that you are all that matters.
+It takes an effort to do this in a society that is rapidly desensitising you i.e. re-educate yourself in a world which forces you to believe that you are all that matters.
 Take time to remind yourself to care.

 - Making smart donations.
 Be aware of who you donate your money too.
 Not all societies, organisations or foundations will donate 100% of your donations to the cause.
 The larger the charity (global presence), the larger their overheads will be (costs to run it), and that means an ever dwindling percent of your donation to helping species or ecosystems.
 Don’t automatically give to the likes of the WWF and Greenpeace.
 They are big business so look around for smaller ones.